 |Other man-made||0 - 20||0.0052||Suffered by professionals in nuclear plants, some miners, airline pilots|

-It is not certain exactly how dangerous these "normal" levels are.
-We know that you need not worry about them much; most forms of cancer have a biological / chemical, not radiation, origin.
+It is not certain exactly how dangerous these 'normal' levels are.
+We know that you need not worry about them much; most forms of cancer have a biological / chemical origin, not a radiation one.
 The USA has set a safety limit of 20 mSv / year for people who professionally work with radiation, for instance in nuclear plants.
 For the general public, the limit is much lower, at 1 mSv / year.
 The latter number is little more than the total of man-made radiation listed in the table above.

 Sadly, better data is available for acute high levels of radiation, mainly gathered from the victims of the two nuclear bombs dropped on Hiroshima and Nagasaki in 1945.